Using external hardware

 Local Control: If using a synth with a keyboard, to avoid redundant messages turn the synth's local control off.
 This means that playing keys or tweaking knobs will not affect the synthesizer directly, but only send these messages from its MIDI Out to Live; these will then be sent back from Live to your synth through its MIDI In.
 Check the synthesizer's manual to find out how to disable local control (depending on the manufacturer this might be called something else).

-There are two methods of controlling and monitoring hardware from Live.
+There are two methods of doing this

-Method 1 - Using External Instrument
+Method 1 (Recommended) - Using External Instrument